Skip to main content

 Research Modes

-Choose lite for quick research or heavy for complex analysis.
+Choose fast for instant answers, standard for quick research, or heavy for complex analysis.

 Multiple Outputs